-- (1) amendments to the articles of association, necessary for improving the cohesiveness and clarity of certain provisions, including bringing them in line with the provisions οf Bank of Italy Circular no. 285 concerning corporate governance and incentives; - (2) a share capital increase, against payment and with a premium, up to a maximum amount of € 10 million and therefore a maximum of €1,549,473.42, through the issue of a maximum of 12,912,281 ordinary shares worth a nominal amount of € 0,12 (a decision subject to the condition precedent of the issuing, by the Italian Stock Exchange, of a measure admitting the Company for listing on the STAR segment of the MTA-Italian Equities Market; - (3) amendments to the articles of association for the purposes of the Company's listing (a decision subject to the condition precedent of the start of the trading of the Company shares on the Italian Stock Exchange's MTA. ally, on the same date, in ordinary session, with a total value of € 5 million, accounting for 0.066% of the share capital of Bank of Italy, was signed, with the simultaneous transfer of the holding certificate.
+- amendments to the articles of association, necessary for improving the cohesiveness and clarity of certain provisions, including bringing them in line with the provisions of Bank of Italy Circular no. 285 concerning corporate governance and incentives; - a share capital increase, against payment and with a premium, up to a maximum amount of € 10 million and therefore a maximum of € 1,549,473.42, through the issue of a maximum of 12,912,281 ordinary shares worth a nominal amount of € 0,12 (a decision subject to the condition precedent of the issuing, by the Italian Stock Exchange, of a measure admitting the Company for listing on the STAR segment of the MTA Italian Equities Market; - amendments to the articles of association for the purposes of the Company's listing (a decision subject to the condition precedent of the start of the trading of the Company shares on the Italian Stock Exchange's MTA.

+Finally, on the same date, the Shareholders' Meeting approved, in ordinary session, the "Meeting Regulations".
+On 15 July, the sale/purchase agreement for 200 stakes with a total value of \leqslant 5 million, accounting for 0.066% of the share capital of Bank of Italy, was signed, with the simultaneous transfer of the holding certificate.